 An investment for a future filled with lattes galore!

 Ounce for ounce, espresso has more caffeine than coffee, but most people drink more than one ounce of coffee.
 Espresso, though, is basically a morning gulp rather than a morning cup.

 If you were to compare the caffeine content of one ounce of espresso to one cup of coffee, the cup of coffee would actually have more.

 Below are a few coffee bean recommendations:

 This blend is made from Arabica beans and gives off full flavor and a fantastic aroma.

 Coffee Bros Light Roast

 Coffee Bros light roast offers bright floral notes and a smooth body in every sip.

-It’s also important to note that tea and coffee labeled as “decaf” actually do contain minimal traces of caffeine, but these are small enough to be considered insignificant.
-It’s kind of like how non- alcoholic beer actually has minimal amounts of alcohol, but not enough to be considered alcohol.
+It’s also important to note that tea and coffee labeled as “decaf” actually do contain minimal traces of caffeine, but these are small enough to be considered insignificant from a dietary standpoint—although people with caffeine sensitivity may find that even the trace amount of caffeine in decaf still bothers them.
+It’s kind of like how non- alcoholic beer actually has minimal amounts of alcohol, but not enough to be considered an alcoholic drink under law.

 Both coffee and tea have a way of making you feel cozy, especially during the cool, crisp days of fall.
-Speaking of which, have you enjoyed a hot pumpkin spice latte yet?
+Speaking of which, have you enjoyed a hot pumpkin spice latte recently?
+They’re not just for fall!
 Even if pumpkin isn’t your favorite, making lattes at home is a tasty way to get your daily dose of caffeine.